Disappearance of Tiffany Whitton: Theories

 Attempts to fix blame on Caudle are complicated, however, by the short time between when he left Walmart shortly after Whitton did, and when Fuller saw him on the bench outside the IHOP.
-For him to have killed Whitton, either deliberately or accidentally, and then hidden her body so well that no sign of it has ever turned up in that brief span of time, would require "sadistic efficiency and nearly miraculous competence", Junod wrote.
+For him to have killed Whitton, either deliberately or accidentally, and then hidden her body so well in that brief span of time that no sign of it has ever turned up, would require "sadistic efficiency and nearly miraculous competence", Junod wrote.
 Daniels also believes her daughter would have vigorously resisted had someone attempted to kill her.
 While Caudle says cameras at several stores in the area would have recorded his passage across US 41 to the restaurant, no footage showing it has been found.

 "She just ran.
 I don't know what happened to her", Caudle told Junod, who notes the irony that the person widely suspected of killing Whitton is the only one who believes she is still alive.
 He admitted that the couple argued, often vehemently, but that those arguments never became violent.
 If he is guilty of anything, Caudle said, it is not a crime but failure to look after Whitton properly.

 If foul play did befall Whitton, Caudle has a suspect of his own: a former boyfriend of hers who also was a heavy meth user.
 He notes that after he and Weinstein returned to the latter's house in the morning after they had looked for Whitton and taken more drugs, the friend stayed out in the parking lot.
 In December 2013, the man, having an apparent psychotic episode, kicked down the door of a neighboring house at 4 a.m., insisting that he was being chased by armed men bent on exacting revenge on him for something they believed he had done to a woman, until he was taken away by the police.